- Inulin is a nutritional component that occurs naturally in many plants.

-Fiber is a type of carbohydrate that the body can’t digest.
-It moves through the intestines intact.
-As it passes through the GI tract, it can slow digestion and increase fullness.
-It continues into the colon to serve as a food for the bacteria there.
+Fiber is any type of carbohydrate the body can’t digest.
+It moves through the intestines intact and continues into the colon to serve as a food for the bacteria there.
 Fiber has no caloric value, but it’s essential to good health.

 - fend off unwanted pathogens (bad bacteria)

-- help prevent infection
+- prevent infection

 - stimulate your immune system

 Inulin also adds bulk to your stool and increases the frequency of your bowel movements.
 You may have more bowel movements, but inulin slows overall digestion.
 This enables your body to better absorb nutrients from the food you eat.

 As an immune system booster, it may also be a good preventative supplement against cancers of the digestive system.
-One study found that the combination of probiotics and prebiotics such as inulin has the potential to reduce the risk of colon cancer.
+One study found the combination of probiotics and prebiotics such as inulin has the potential to reduce colon cancer risk.

 Supplemental inulin is available in capsule and powder forms.
 A typical dose is 3.1 grams per day.
 You may prefer to get your inulin by eating foods it naturally occurs in.
 This is possible, however it may require eating much more garlic than you’d like in order to get the amount you need.